dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Declaring/Using References
 ---------------------------

-Cython supports declaring lvalue references using the standard ``Type&`` syntax.
+Cython0 supports declaring lvalue references using the standard ``Type&`` syntax.
 Note, however, that it is unnecessary to declare the arguments of extern functions as references (const or otherwise) as it has no impact on the caller's syntax.